Struct biodivine_lib_bdd::Bdd

 Approximately computes the number of valuations satisfying the formula given

-by this Bdd
+by this Bdd.

 sourcepub fn sat_witness(&self) -> Option<BddValuation>